cyclops-ui/cyclops/README.md

 ## 💡 How it works?

-Cyclops is a platform that allows DevOps teams to quickly and without coding create custom UIs (called templates) for developers, QA teams, product managers, and other team members who do not necessarily have experience working with Kubernetes.
+Cyclops is a platform that allows DevOps teams to quickly and without coding create custom UIs for developers, QA teams, product managers, and other team members who do not necessarily have experience working with Kubernetes.

 **But don’t worry!
 If you do not have a DevOps team with you, Cyclops comes with a bunch of predefined templates to get you started!**

 Under the hood, Cyclops uses Helm charts to create your desired UIs.
 This means you can try Cyclops with any of your existing Helm charts or any public Helm charts you can find!
-(Just make sure they have a `values.schema.json` file).

 Read more about it [here](#-templates)